 In small amounts, they may provide several health benefits.
 However, larger amounts can reduce your body’s ability to absorb nutrients.

-This article reviews six foods that are particularly high in lectins, and explains how you can make sure they don’t reduce your nutrient absorption.
+This article reviews 6 foods that are particularly high in lectins and explains how you can make sure they don’t reduce your nutrient absorption.

-Lectins are a kind of protein that can bind to sugar.
+Lectins are a type of protein that can bind to sugar.

 Humans are unable to digest lectins, so they travel through your gut unchanged.

-How they work remains a mystery, though research shows they bind to cells on the gut wall.
+How they work remains a mystery, though animal research shows certain types of lectins bind to cells on the gut wall.
 This allows them to communicate with the cells, triggering a response.

-In small amounts, lectins play important roles in body processes, including immune function and cell growth.
-Research shows they could even have a role in cancer therapy (3).
+Animal lectins play important roles in several bodily processes, including immune function and cell growth.

-However, large amounts can damage the gut wall.
-This causes irritation that can result in symptoms such as diarrhea and vomiting.
+However, eating large amounts of certain types of lectins can damage the gut wall.
+This causes irritation that can result in symptoms like diarrhea and vomiting.
 It can also prevent the gut from absorbing nutrients properly.

-Below are six healthy foods that are high in lectins.
+Below are 6 healthy foods that are high in lectins.

 They are also a great source of carbs that are low on the glycemic index (GI).